fmhoward/DLRS/README.md

 ```
 model_training.py -t --hpsearch read --hpprefix DESIRED_PREFIX --hpstart 0 --hpcount 50
 ```

-This will search for the saved tile-level AUROC results from models stored within /PROJECTS/UCH_RS/models/ with the prefix
+This will search for the saved tile-level AUROC results from models stored within /PROJECTS/UCH_RS/models/ with the prefix DESIRED_PREFIX, identifying the hyperparameter combination with the highest tile-level AUROC.

-Or, if you do not want to rerun hyperparameter optimization and would prefer to use stored hyperparameters from our optimization:
+Or, if you do not want to rerun hyperparameter optimization and would prefer to use stored hyperparameters from our optimization, they can automatically be  loaded as follows:
 ```
 model_training.py -t --hpsearch old
 ```

+This command will train models on the entire TCGA dataset for prediction of MammaPrint and OncotypeDx scores, as well as three models trained for cross validation (again using the CV3_odx85_mip and CV3_mp85_mip headers to specify the folds).
+Predictions will be made for the held out 1/3 of the data, and saved in the /PROJECTS/UCH_RS/eval/ folder.

 ## Model validation
-To validate models in an external dataset, run model_training.py with the -v flag:
+To validate the trained models in an external dataset, run model_training.py with the -v flag:
 ```
 model_training.py -v
 ```